Dante Ross

 Dante Ross (born October 11, 1965) is an American music industry executive, A&R representative, and record producer.
 He was named one of the top-25 greatest A&R representatives in hip-hop by Complex magazine.
-Ross has been in his career an office messenger, a tour manager, an A&R person, a record producer, a notable songwriter, and artist manager.
+Ross has been in his career a tour manager, an A&R person, a record producer, a notable songwriter, and an artist manager.

 Early life

-Ross was born in San Francisco, California to political activist parents John Ross and mother Norma.
+Ross was born in San Francisco, California, to political activist parents John Ross and mother Norma.
 He moved to New York City in 1967.
 Ross was raised by his mother in New York's Lower East Side, then a predominantly Puerto Rican neighborhood, where his mother was a nursery school teacher.
 Ross spent his teen years skateboarding, writing graffiti, and going to see punk rock shows with teenage friends who would eventually become members of the Beastie Boys, the Cro-Mags and Luscious Jackson.
 As a young man in the early 1980s, he hung out at the Mudd Club, Danceteria, and The Roxy while still in high school.
 He frequently went to see live music at CBGB where he often saw the Bad Brains who befriended a young Ross.
 Ross became friends with many notable punk and hardcore groups as well as various future creatives.
 He credits this along with watching his friends the Beastie Boys' success with him wanting to work in the music business.